 What would you like to buy?
 Where is the property?
 A house or apartment?
 How many bedrooms?
 What features (e.g. off street parking).
 Start with the ideal purchase, although unfortunately pretty much no-one can afford their ideal home.

 Then work out your priorities.
 Is this your forever home?
 Or do you need it to grow in value in order to trade up in a few times?
+Are you rentvesting, or utilizing other advanced strategies.
 In the case of just getting on the ladder, this should be a decision heavily influenced by growth potential and be looked at as mostly a financial decision.

 Are you happy to move out a suburb or two in order to get the extra bedroom?
 Buy a “do-er upper” that you can live in and renovate as you save more cash?